 - Extra features on iPhone X

-All models being compared here are capable of running on iOS 11, even if they didn't launch on this software like the iPhone X will.
+All models being compared here are capable of running on iOS 11, even if they didn't launch on this software like the iPhone X does.

 There will be a few extra features here and there on some models, especially the X as it uses FaceID over TouchID and it has the Portrait Lighting mode, but the overall user experience will be very similar across all five models.

 Apple iPhone X vs iPhone 7 vs iPhone 6S: Price

 - iPhone X almost double price of iPhone 7

 - Cheapest is iPhone 6S at £449

 The Apple iPhone X starts at £999.
 As we mentioned previously, it comes in two colours comprising Silver and Space Grey.

 The iPhone 7 and 7 Plus are available in five colours comprising Jet Black, Black, Silver, Gold and Rose Gold.
 They start at £549 and £669 respectively.